imovishek/iExam/DESCRIPTION.md

 - Creating MCQ/free-text/code based Exam
 - Evaluating and grading (auto/manual)
+- Improving the UI
+- Creating a dashboard for student/teacher where all the features can be accessed easily
+- Allowing students to use the site only from one device at a time
+- Monitoring students' activity during the exam
 - Integrity testing
 - creating dummy accounts for students to attempt one exam
-- evaluating dynamic answers by running a code
+- Evaluating dynamic answers by running a code
 - Publishing results of a exam/test without any hassle

 ## Contributions of Antar Roy (2018331040)